RalphHightower/blog/_posts/2026/04/2026-04-13-TenDaysOnNoSaveAmericaActReasons.md

 <details markdown='1' id="2026-04-22"><summary>2026-04-22 #8</summary>

 - [ ] 8.
-There is a single points of failure.
-The State Department will be deluged with passport applications.
+Both the federal government and South Carolina have a single point of failure.
+The Department of State will be deluged with passport applications.
 It is like attempting to use a funnel to direct water from a firehouse.
 In South Carolina, Vital Records is the choke point.
 - [(202) 224-5972 *3 – Graham, Lindsey (T-SC)](tel:+12022245972)
     - [ ] Spoke to staffer
     - [ ] Left voicemail